Agent5055/Vibe_Coding_hackathon_2025/PERFORMANCE_FUNCTIONALITY_REPORT.md

 - Full-text search across all note content
 - Daily Note quick access for journaling with pre-filled templates

-**How to use:**
+**How to use (brief):**
-1. Click "New Note" or "Daily Note" button in header
+- Create via "New Note" or "Daily Note" and format with the toolbar
-2. Use rich text editor toolbar for formatting (or toggle to plain text)
-3. Create checklists using the task list button
-4. Fill in title, content, and select tags from dropdown
-5. Optional: Enable revision reminder with custom days
-6. Click pin button to keep note at top of list (available on hover in all views)
-7. Save note - keywords are automatically extracted, word count updated
+- Add tags, optional pin/reminder, then save; keywords and stats update automatically
-8. Double-click any note to view in read-only mode
+- Double-click any note to view in read-only mode
-9. Notes appear in dashboard with all metadata

 **Performance:**
 - Create note: < 50ms